massalabs/air-script/mir/README.md

 Generate an `MIR` from an AirScript AST (the output of the AirScript parser) using the `new` method.
 The `new` method will return a new `MIR` or an `Error` of type `SemanticError` if it encounters any errors while processing the AST.

-The `new` method will first iterate through the source sections that contain declarations to build a symbol table with constants, trace columns, public inputs, periodic columns and random values.
+The `new` method will first iterate through the source sections that contain declarations to build a symbol table with constants, trace columns, public inputs and periodic columns.
 It will return a `SemanticError` if it encounters a duplicate, incorrect, or missing declaration.
 Once the symbol table is built, the constraints and intermediate variables in the `boundary_constraints` and `integrity_constraints` sections of the AST are processed.
 Finally, `new` returns a Result containing the `AirIR` or a `SemanticError`.

 Example usage: